-- Include with the annual report, notification of any annexations, incorporations, or jurisdictional boundary changes resulting in an increase or decrease in the City's geographic area of permit coverage during the reporting period. - Track the number of inspections, follow-up actions as a result of inspections, official enforcement actions and types of public education activities for inclusion in the City's annual reports to DOE. - Track the cost or estimated cost of development and implementation of the SWMP. - Coordinate, as necessary, with other entities covered under a municipal stormwater National Pollutant Discharge Elimination System (NPDES) permit to encourage coordinated stormwater-related policies, programs and projects within adjoining or shared areas. - The Development Agreement for the major Master Planned Developments requires extensive water quality monitoring by the developer before, during and after construction; including a yearly review by the Water Quality Review Committee. - The City is contributing to the collective fund to implement regional receiving water status and trends monitoring. - The City is contributing to the collective fund to implement SAM effectiveness and source identification studies. - The City has one staff member certified as a MS4 Stormwater Permit Compliance Professional, certified through the American Stormwater Institute.
+- Track the number of inspections, follow-up actions because of inspections, official enforcement actions and types of public education activities for inclusion in the City's annual reports to DOE. - Track the cost or estimated cost of development and implementation of the SWMP. - Coordinate, as necessary, with other entities covered under a municipal stormwater National Pollutant Discharge Elimination System (NPDES) permit

+- to encourage coordinated stormwater-related policies, programs, and projects within adjoining or shared areas. - The Development Agreement for the major Master Planned Developments requires extensive water quality monitoring by the developer before, during and after construction, including a yearly review by the Water Quality Review Committee. - The City is contributing to the collective fund to implement regional receiving water status and trends monitoring. - The City is contributing to the collective fund to implement SAM effectiveness and source identification studies. - The City has one staff member certified as a MS4 Stormwater Permit Compliance Professional, certified through the American Stormwater Institute.

-The City will continue with the current monitoring and reporting activities in 2022.
+The City will continue with the current monitoring activities in 2023.
 The City will pay into the collective funds for regional receiving water status and trends monitoring, and for SAM effectiveness and source identification studies.